mamckee/openssl/README.md

 - quantum-safe key exchange in TLS 1.3
 - hybrid (quantum-safe + elliptic curve) key exchange in TLS 1.3
-- quantum-safe authentication in TLS 1.3
-- hybrid (quantum-safe + RSA/elliptic curve) authentication in TLS 1.3
-- CMS support (sign and verify using any of the [supported quantum-safe signature algorithms](#authentication))

 For more information, see the [release notes](RELEASE.md).